Longford, London

-Longford is a suburban village in the London borough of Hillingdon, England.
-It is immediately northwest of London Heathrow Airport, which is in the same borough.
+Longford is a suburban village in the London Borough of Hillingdon, England.
+It is immediately north-west of London Heathrow Airport, which is in the same borough.
 It is the westernmost settlement in Greater London, very close to the borders of both Berkshire and Surrey.

 It was formerly part of Harmondsworth by tithes, land tax, vestry and still by Church of England parish.
 As it has never had a church it can also be considered a hamlet.
 Until 1965 it was in the historic county of Middlesex.

 Longford is 16 miles (25.5 km) west of Charing Cross and within the M25 motorway which marks its western boundary with Colnbrook, Berkshire.

+The village is currently earmarked for demolition as a result of the expansion of nearby Heathrow Airport.

 Etymology

 The name Longford derives from the two words "long" and "ford", after the wide ford across the Colne which is where the old Bath Road crosses it, a middle ditch, and the Wraysbury River, carrying on west from the village street.
 Its old country residents pronounced its name as "Long Ford" with both syllables stressed.